 I use my body to self-regulate – how wonderful is that!
 When I have no equipment to hand I can still move my arms, bounce up and down, or make a favourite noise repeatedly. (referred to in DSM-5 as stereotyped use of movement)

 My so-called special interests are not special in terms of topic – it is not my fault that other people seem to select from a somewhat restricted choice of interests.
 The abnormal intensity and focus following these interests (as described in the DSM-5) brings me a sense of calm, a sense of achievement in a world that frequently puts me down, and an opportunity to recharge.
 All great examples of self-care.
-In fact, some research of Porges described in one of his books about polyvagal theory and feeling safe, quotes: “a reduction in heart rate variability was a robust indicator of sustained attention and mental effort”
+In fact, some research by Porges described in one of his books about polyvagal theory and feeling safe, quotes: “a reduction in heart rate variability was a robust indicator of sustained attention and mental effort”

-My sensory responses are only hypo- or hyper-responsive, or abnormal, if you are comparing them to your own and assuming yours are “normal”.
+My sensory responses are only hypo- or hyper-responsive, or abnormal, if you are comparing them to your own experiences and assuming yours are “normal”.
 In our neurodiverse human race where each of us has a wonderfully unique mind, how can we define normality anyway?
 When you understand that my sensory experiences are different to the majority of peoples, you may begin to understand that my responses are different too.
 Different, yes; AND proportional to my experience.
 A proportional response cannot surely also be a deficit?

 It is difficult to define autism.
 In my opinion, the DSM-5 criteria offers a highly restricted view of autism that is fixated on how autism is perceived by non-autistic people.
 It does not focus on the many strengths that autistic people have, including how we frequently incorporate self-care into our daily lives.
 I would like to reframe some of those deficits as instinctive ways Autistic people practice self-care.